Slow Living Is The Antidote To Hustle Culture – If You Can Access It

 As a full-time postgrad currently studying in the northeast, life (notably, the cost of rent and price per pint) is substantially cheaper than it is in the south.
 It would be near impossible to find a house here for the price I pay in Durham, let alone one I’d actually enjoy living in.
 The cost of living here is steep and far from universally accessible, even if enjoying the forest and beach is free.

-I was also conscious that I’d essentially spent the morning bunking off the work I should’ve been doing.
+I was also conscious that I’d essentially spent the morning slacking off on the work I should’ve been doing.
 While I’m bound by tight deadlines and have a strict quota for the number of hours I need to work, life as a student and writer offers a certain flexibility.

 Day Two